DPhil in Physiology, Anatomy and Genetics

 Applicants are encouraged to communicate with their potential supervisor(s) prior to submitting an application to agree the research topic proposed by the applicant.
 The allocation of graduate supervision is the responsibility of the Department of Physiology, Anatomy & Genetics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Physiology, Anatomy and Genetics.

-Students are likely to formally meet with their supervisor on a monthly basis although informal meetings may occur more frequently concerning the science.
+Students are likely to formally meet with their supervisor on a monthly basis while informal meetings are encouraged and may occur more frequently concerning the science.

 When you successfully pass the Transfer of Status, your next milestone is Confirmation of Status which will be no later than your ninth term (end of third year).
 At the Confirmation of Status, you give a full thesis outline and timeline within the application, then at the Confirmation viva, you will give a presentation to outline everything you have completed to date that will be in your thesis.
 The Confirmation of Status assessment is appraised by two experts.
 Subject to confirming your status, you will then write up your thesis for submission and defend the thesis at your Viva Voce examination.
 The Confirmation of Status milestone is generally undertaken from the eighth term on course and no later than the ninth term of the programme.

 An alumni survey in 2013 showed nearly two-thirds were employed in academic research or had returned to medicine in conjunction with academic research.
 Other careers included industrial research, teaching, scientific publishing, patent law and banking with a few entering charitable fund raising, charitable scientific employment and pharmaceutical consulting positions.

 Changes to this course and your supervision